617076674/Reading-Notes/Spring学习之旅.md

 </bean>
 ```

 As mentioned earlier, the `LifecycleProcessor` interfaces defines callback methods for the refreshing and closing of the context as well.
-The latter drives the shutdown process as if `stop()` had been called explicitly, but is happens when the context is closing.
+The latter drives the shutdown process as if `stop()` had been called explicitly, but it happens when the context is closing.
 The `refresh` callback, on the other hand, enables another feature of `SmartLifecycle` beans.
 When the context is refreshed (after all objects have been instantiated and initialized), that callback is invoked.
 At that point, the default lifecycle processor checks the boolean value returned by each `SmartLifecycle` object's `isAutoStartup()` method.
 If `true`, that object is started at that point rather than waiting for an explicit invocation of the context's or its own `start()` method (unlike the context refresh, the context start does not happen automatically for a standard context implementation).
 The `phase` value and any "depends-on" relationships determine the startup order as described eariler.
 #### Shutting Down the Spring IoC Container Gracefully in Non-Web Applications

 >> This section applies only to non-web applications.
 Spring's web-based `ApplicationContext` implementations already have code in place to gracefully shutdown the Spring IoC container when the relevant web application is shutdown.